chicago3d/test/README.md

-# phila3d.github.io
+# chicago3d.github.io
-# trying to use stereopix_rooms
+# trying to use HTML5 Gallery, Stereopix Gallery and Stereopix Rooms